-Please contact AFMA Observer section via bycatchprogram@afma.gov.au
+Please contact the Tuna and International Fisheries Management Section via TunaandInternational@afma.gov.au.

 Mandatory Seabird Requirements for Longline Fishing

 At all times you must:

 - Carry more than one assembled tori lines onboard - Not discharge offal while setting - Carry at least three Seabird feather kits onboard - Comply with any further Seabird interaction obligations relating to the Threat Abatement Plan (TAP).